Joshua-Beatty/get-safe-area-capacitor/README.md

 Retrieves the safe area insets.

-This is **VERY EXPERIMENTAL**, and I can not guarantee that it works on all android and ios device and configurations.
+This is **EXPERIMENTAL**, and I can not guarantee that it works on all android and ios device and configurations.

 ## Install